Aswathi289/PNEUNOMIA-DETECTION-USING-CNN/README.md

   chest X-ray images, where each image is annotated into pneumonia, normal, tuberculosis, or COVID-19.
-- Adjustments are made to the model based on the analysis post-training
+- Adjustments are made to the model based on the analysis post-training.
 - After training, a CXR image image is fed into the network to generate a prediction indicating the likelihood of lung disease.
 # RESULTS
 - After training the model for 100 epochs, the model achieved a training loss of 0.0641 and a training accuracy of 0.01706 percent.
-- The validation loss at the end of the training was 0.1224, with a validation accuracy of 99.517percentage
+- The validation loss at the end of the training was 0.1224, with a validation accuracy of 99.517 percentage.
-- After evaluating the model on the test dataset, it achieved a test loss of 0.0241 and test accuracy of 99.356 percentage
+- After evaluating the model on the test dataset, it achieved a test loss of 0.0241 and test accuracy of 99.356 percentage.